mayolatoye/Interactive-Lab-Hub/Lab 4/README.md

  <img src="final_prototype16.jpg" width="315" />

+***

 **What It Looks Like**

 So from sketch to final design, this is what it looks like.
-I was mindful to organize the inside better second time around with the socket plug connecting at the base neatly.
+I was mindful to organize the inside better third time around with the socket plug connecting at the base neatly.

 With a few tools, I achieved a neater more compact design.
 It has really evolved since version 1 in the earlier lab :-)